Team

 Zhifeng Gao

-Zhifeng Gao (co-PI) Associate Professor of Marketing, Consumer Behavior and Applied Econometrics, Food and Resource Economics Department, University of Florida.
+Zhifeng Gao (co-PI) Professor of Marketing, Consumer Behavior and Applied Econometrics, Food and Resource Economics Department, University of Florida.
 Contact: zfgao@ufl.edu.
 Dr. Gao will help determine the economic cost and benefit of ASD in organic specialty crop production systems and growers’ perceptions and attitudes toward the adoption of ASD.

 Yvette Goodiel